Delivering Financial Data

 - If financial data were decision-ready, then it could potentially provide areas that have the most economic benefit with more opportunity to focus on data quality improvements.

 Today, organizations are creating and utilizing a large and growing amount of transactional, operational, and other enterprise data.
-Often times, finance will opt for a “single source of truth”, but that’s not enough anymore.
-While it can be useful at times, especially to organizations that require precision, but it’s not really that useful for decision making.
+Oftentimes, finance will opt for a “single source of truth”, but that’s not enough anymore.
+While it can be useful at times, especially for organizations that require precision, but it’s not really that useful for decision making.
 When the data is provided without context or shared with a business in a way that it can’t easily absorb, then it becomes useless.

 What Makes it Decision Ready?

 According to research, finance needs more pragmatism and flexibility.
 Finance should deliver comprehensive data faster in order to make decisions, however, this could also take a toll on data accuracy.
 Instead of a “single source of truth,” finance should opt for a “sufficient version of the truth”, which is oftentimes enough.
 By making informed trade-offs between the cost of bad data and the effort needed for additional data governance, finance is able to provide a “sufficient version of the truth”, which benefits the business when done correctly and gives them a better outcome.

 Data needs to be prepared differently for decision-readiness to be improved.
 To have a better decision-ready strategy, finance must support distributed data owners with guidelines on which data to govern and the extent of governance as well as effectively store and protect data.